Sinding Larsen Johansson Syndrome

 A combination of ice treatment, electrotherapy and a home tens unit will reduce pain and improve the healing rate.
-This usually hastens the recovery rate of sufferers.
+Ice usually eases the pain.
 Ice is useful at home or after exercise.
-(Michlovitz et al 2007)
+(Michlovitz et al. 2007)

 Phase 3 – Functional Training

-Rest is also important in the management of Sinding-Larsen-Johansson syndrome and relief of pain.
-It is best to discuss your exercise workload with your physiotherapist for advice on how to best manage your return sport while respecting your injury.
+Rest is also crucial in the management of Sinding-Larsen-Johansson syndrome and relief of pain.
+It is best to discuss your exercise workload with your physiotherapist for advice on how to manage your return sport best while respecting your injury.

 Whether or not you should continue playing sport is dependent on symptoms.
-Patients with mild symptoms may be able to continue to play some or all sport.
+Patients with mild symptoms may be able to continue to perform some or all sport.
 Others may choose to modify their program.
-In mild cases, it may enough to just limit your physical activity so that the post-exercise pain is only mild and lasts for a maximum of 24-hrs.
-When symptoms become worse it may be necessary to take a short break from your aggravating sports.
+In mild cases, it may enough to just limit your physical activity so that the post-exercise pain is only slight and lasts for a maximum of 24-hrs.
+When symptoms become worse, it may be necessary to take a short break from your aggravating sports.

 Phase 4 – Therapeutic Exercises